-The hypervisor forms part of the virtualization layer in a virtualized host and plays many of the roles a conventional OS does on a non-virtualized host (server).
+The hypervisor forms part of the virtualization layer in a virtualized host and Thus, it plays many of the roles a conventional OS does on a non-virtualized host (server).
 Just as a conventional OS provides isolation between the various applications (or processes) running on a server, the hypervisor provides isolation between one or more VMs running on it.
-Also, similar to an OS, the hypervisor mediates access to physical resources across multiple VMs.
-Therefore, all other functions needed to support virtualization-such as emulation of network and storage devices and the management of VMs and the hypervisor itself-can be accomplished using kernel loadable modules (i.e., extending the kernel), though some hypervisor architectures accomplish these tasks using dedicated, privileged VMs (also called Management VMs or Service VMs).
-The hypervisor can be installed either directly on the hardware or bare metal (Type 1 Hypervisor) or on top of a full-fledged conventional OS called Host OS (Type 2 Hypervisor).
+Also, similar to an OS, the hypervisor mediates access to physical resources (devices) across multiple VMs.
+While access to CPU and memory (to ensure process isolation) are handled directly by the hypervisor (through instruction set (CPU) virtualization and memory virtualization respectively with or without assistance from hardware), it handles the mediation of access to devices (devices virtualization) by calling on software modules running either in the kernel or in dedicated VMs called Device-driver VMs.
+Therefore, all other functions needed to support virtualization such as emulation of network and storage devices and the management of VMs and the hypervisor itself-can be accomplished using kernel loadable modules (i.e., extending the kernel), though some hypervisor architectures accomplish these tasks using dedicated, privileged VMs (also called Management VMs or Service VMs).
+The The hypervisor can be installed either directly on the hardware or bare metal (Type 1 Hypervisor) or on top of a full-fledged conventional OS called Host OS (Type 2 Hypervisor).